mebobby2/MachineLearningBook/README.md

 The Fisher Method

-Before that: Find out why my cl.classify does not give same probability as the book
+Before that: Find out why my and cl.prob and cl.classify does not give same probability as the book.
+Use debug statements inside the code to understand it.